8 Benefits of running for beginners infographic

 There are many key benefits to lacing up, heading outside, and pounding the pavement several times each week.
 Whether you’re considering starting to run, or already run a couple of times per week, chances are you’d like to know what good you are doing for your body.

-There are actually many, many positive benefits of running regularly.
-We’ve taken eight of the most popular and summarised these down below in the form of a colourful infographic.
+There are actually several positive benefits of running regularly.
+We’ve taken eight of the most popular and summarised these in the form of a colourful infographic – as seen above.

-Chances are you’ve heard of the ‘runners high.’
-This is a feeling of euphoria combined with reduced anxiety and a lessened ability to feel pain, caused by our body releasing endorphins known as ‘feel-good hormones.’
-The release of these hormones can help increase happiness during and directly after finishing exercise.
+Chances are you’ve heard of the “runners high.”
+This is a feeling of euphoria combined with reduced anxiety and a lessened ability to feel pain, caused by our body releasing endorphins known as “feel-good hormones.”
+The release of these hormones help increase happiness during and directly after finishing exercise.
 As well as this, exercise has been shown to help combat mental health conditions such as anxiety and depression.

 3. Improved mental health

-As briefly mentioned, regular exercise has been known to help combat mental health conditions such as depression and anxiety.
-The regular release of endorphins alongside goal setting and in some cases, social interaction work wonders for those battling these conditions.
+As briefly discussed, regular exercise has been recognised to help combat mental health conditions such as depression and anxiety.
+The regular release of endorphins alongside goal setting, and in some cases, social interaction, work wonders for those battling these conditions.

 - Allow us to work towards a goal